 You may have heard numerous heartbreaking stories similar to Nancy, an excited wife-to-be whose talked-about wedding was postponed impromptu because her dress was taking forever to arrive.

 Of course, you probably feel sorry for Nancy right now and want to avoid such an experience when planning your upcoming big day.
-However, to do that, you need to understand why wedding dresses take so long to arrive after ordering.
+However, you need to understand why wedding dresses take so long to arrive after ordering.
 Next, you need to figure out how to avoid the delay.

 But first, check out this link from Etsy to get your dress more quickly!
 Wedding Dress Options